gabbypinto/US2024PresElectionTikToks/README.md

 ## Requirements
-It is required to obtain access to the TikTok Research API to collect the metadata via /script/metadata_collection.py
+- It is required to obtain access to the TikTok Research API to collect the metadata via /script/metadata_collection.py
+- For comment collection you need to use the Duoyin API
+- For user information collected, we used the TikTok Unofficial API
+- For users' reposted videos, we used the TikTok Unofficial API

 ## Contact
 Please email gpinto@usc.edu

-## Memos
+## Memo Updates
-Check out our memo that provides a deeper insight into the dataset: https://arxiv.org/abs/2407.01471
+- Check out our memo that provides a deeper insight into the dataset: https://arxiv.org/abs/2407.01471
+- We will posted an updated version of the memo next week..stay tuned!